How to Detect Vaping Warning Signs

 How to Address Vaping Warning Signs

 It is possible, however, to do so in a non-judgmental, non-threatening way.
-Anticipating your child’s questions and preparing educated answers is a great place to start.
+Anticipating your child’s questions and preparing educated answers is a great start.

 Common questions your child may have about vaping include: